Gummy Vitamin Trends 2024: What Manufacturing Teams Are Quietly Fixing

 2) Plant-based gummies get more technical (not just “swap the gel”)

-From a manufacturing standpoint, plant-based systems can be less forgiving.
+From a manufacturing standpoint, plant-based systems are less forgiving.
 They often have tighter operating windows around process timing and chemistry.
+Areas that matter more than most people realize:

 • pH control (small shifts can change set behavior and texture)